I previously used some 15 watt lights that I purchased from BioQuip.

 This is a picture of the wagon that I purchased at Menard's.
 The pneumatic rubber tires are nicer than hard rubber on some wagons when pulling it across rough ground.
 It contains my light fixture, battery, electric fence poles, chair, bag with camera, water, snacks, flashlights and collecting supplies.

-Update: I now use two 4 foot light fixtures with one blacklight and one white in the fixture.
+Update: I now use two 4 foot light fixtures with one blacklight LED and one white LED in the fixture.
 I ungraded to a 750 va inverter and use a large marine battery to run the inverter.